markymark5127/MacintoshPi_BasiliskII_System_8.1/README.md

 - Raspberry Pi 5 (8GB recommended)
 - Raspberry Pi OS 64-bit Lite (Kernel 6.1+)
-- Internet access on first boot for setup
+- Internet access for setup
-- A microSD card with at least 4–8 GB free
+- A microSD card with 4–8 GB or more free space

 ---